Andre Roberson All About Books for MLK Day | Oklahoma City Thunder

 For fellow fans of the book, Roberson spent Monday afternoon mining the shelves for the spine-tingling favorite inside the Rolling Thunder Book Bus, presented by American Fidelity.

-Eyes popped while jaws went slack when the kids caught sight of the Thunder swingman inside as he met them with high-five slaps.
+Eyes popped and jaws went slack when the kids caught sight of the Thunder swingman inside as he met them with high-five slaps.

 A total of 75 gratified third- and fourth-grade students at Thelma Parks Elementary dismounted the steps of the bus clutching their select paperbacks to cap the school day.